MetOffice/CSET/docs/source/getting-started/installation.rst

     :doc:`/contributing/getting-started`.

 The recommended way to install CSET is via conda_.
-It is packaged on `conda-forge`_ and can be installed from the ``cset`` package.
-The following command will install CSET into its own conda environment, which is the recommended.
+It is packaged on `conda-forge`_ in the ``cset`` package.
+The following command will install CSET into its own conda environment, which is recommended to avoid possible package conflicts.

 .. code-block:: bash